 - Qualified students pay only $195 for course and certification exam (Save over $1000).
 Initial CHTS-PW testing fee is covered for students completing the program.
 All subsequent testing fees are the responsibility of the student.

-- A twenty hour apprenticeship in a healthcare setting is required upon completion of course work.
+- A twenty-hour internship in a healthcare setting is required upon completion of course work.
 If necessary, students may be required to provide an up to date physical examination and immunizations at their own expense.

 - Enrollment Deadline: Enroll by Friday, October 23, 2015.
 Apply now.
 Space is limited.

 As the health care industry transitions to electronic health records (EHRs), earning a Certified Healthcare Technology Specialist (CHTS) credential confirms that your experience and skills are ready to meet the nation’s need for health information technology workers.
 NFCC's new Health Information Technology (HIT) program can help prepare you for the CHTS-PW exam.